fajarfadilla/demoblaze/README.md

-Automation testing use katalon studio and little bit of selenium for https://www.demoblaze.com
+Automation testing use katalon studio for https://www.demoblaze.com